suncoast-devs/handbook/assignments/all-cards-on-deck-cs.md

 ## Adventure Mode

 - In addition to displaying the top two cards, also store these two "dealt" cards in a variable named `playerHand`.
 Consider what _type_ of variable `playerHand` will have to be.
-- Implement a way to deal cards into two _different_ hands.
+- Implement a way to two deal cards each into two _different_ hands.

 ## Epic Mode